 The main structure is a prestressed concrete structure.
 The main frame is not exposed, except for the off form concrete columns.
 The building is clad externally, with mainly operable louvres and precast panels for the southern wall.

-- 2010 BPN Award in Public Building & Urban Design
+- 2010 – BPN Awards for Public Building and Urban Design

-- 2010 AIA – Public and Sustainable Architecture
+- 2010 – AIA NSW Chapter: Milo Dunphy Award – Sustainable Architecture

 - 2010 – AIA NSW Chapter: Public Architecture Award